likeajumprope/TOPS-Talk-about-Open-Software/README.md

 This presentation was created using Quarto and reveal.js in R.

-To reproduce this presentaion, clone this repository and open Presentation.html in your browser.
+To reproduce this presentation, clone this repository and open Presentation.html in your browser.
 Alternatively, you can also render Presentation.qmd.
 See also sessionInfo.md for all requirements.

 Links: